Last updated: May 29, 2026

 Caregiver and dementia support

-What it helps with: Wisconsin caregiver programs can help family members and friends with education, support groups, service options, counseling, respite, and short-term help such as bathing, grocery shopping, meal prep, snow removal, or transportation.
-The caregiver support page says the program gives priority to low-income families and older adults with dementia, but caregivers of people with any condition may qualify.
+What it helps with: Wisconsin caregiver programs can help family members and friends with education, support groups, service options, counseling, respite, and short-term help.
+The state caregiver support page says priority goes to low-income families and older adults with dementia, but caregivers of people with any condition may qualify.

 Who may qualify: Caregivers may include spouses, adult children, friends, neighbors, grandparents raising grandchildren, and older relatives caring for adults with disabilities.
 A person with dementia does not always need a formal diagnosis before a family asks the ADRC what help exists.

 Where to apply: Call your ADRC and ask for the family caregiver support program, dementia care specialist, or respite options.
-If a grandparent is raising a child, our grandparents guide lists more paths to check.
+If you are trying to understand whether a family caregiver can be paid, our paid caregiver guide covers Wisconsin options.
+If a grandparent is raising a child, see our grandparents guide.

 Reality check: Respite is often limited.
 Ask what is available now, what has a waitlist, and whether help can be used for a caregiver break, errands, or safety needs.